The following post is from Katie of Kitchen Stewardship: Got Gunk? How to Naturally Clean Your Dishwasher

 When this dishwasher was quite new, we weren’t happy with the fancy pot-scrubbing feature’s job (we splurged on the super duper upgrade version and lost the gamble) and called the repair service.
 When the appliance repairman came out, he told me what I expected – that it was working as well as the manufacturer intended – but he left me with a gem that made me glad I wasted my time calling.

 How to Naturally Clean a Dishwasher, Straight from the Appliance Repairman’s Mouth

 - Fill two coffee mugs with white vinegar.

 - Place one on the top rack and one on the bottom (upright).

 - Run a cycle on HOT with only those items and nothing else in the dishwasher.

-The water will overflow the cups and slowly clean the dishwasher due to the acidity of the vinegar.
-The trick you may have heard (I’d done it before) of tossing a cup of vinegar in the bottom of the dishwasher doesn’t work because the first thing the appliance will do it flush it right out.
-Makes sense to me!
+The water will overflow the cups, and slowly clean the dishwasher due to the acidity of the vinegar.
+The trick you may have heard (I’d done it before) of tossing a cup of vinegar in the bottom of the dishwasher doesn’t work because the first thing the appliance will do is flush it right out.
+It makes sense to me!

 Here’s my happy dishwasher after its “natural” deep clean with vinegar:

 I’d feel remiss if I didn’t mention this other vinegar-in-the-dishwasher trick.
 For years, I’ve used white vinegar as my rinse aid (instead of chemical-laden Jet Dry).
 I put it in the rinse aid compartment, and it does a great job.